1st Battalion, 7th Marines: Somali Civil War

-Operation Iraqi Freedom
+Iraq War

 In January 2003, 1/7 was deployed on Operation Iraqi Freedom.
 It crossed the Kuwaiti border into Iraq on 18 March; its first mission was to seize the strategically prominent oil pumping and control station in Az Zubayr.
 This station was so important because more than 50% of Iraq's oil was controlled by it.
 1/7 saw significant combat action on its way to Baghdad and in the streets of the Iraqi capital.
 On 23 April, 1/7 turned over control of their sector to the U.S. Army and took up positions in the city of An Najaf.
-After countless extensions, the Battalion returned to Twentynine Palms, on 5 October 2003.
+After countless extensions, the battalion returned to Twentynine Palms, on 5 October 2003.

 In August 2004, 1/7 deployed once more, but this time to Western Iraq in support of Operation Iraqi Freedom II.
-There the Battalion conducted security operations in the cities and roadways along the Euphrates River and Syrian border to include Husaybah, Karabilah, Sadah, Ubaydi, Al Qa'im, Haditha, Hit and Haqlania.
-Involved in combat operations on a daily basis, 1/7 personnel conducted mounted and dismounted urban patrols, cordon knocks, Main Supply Route (MSR) security, sweep operations, and border security to clear the battalion's Area of Operation (AO) of enemy insurgents.
+There the battalion conducted security operations in the cities and roadways along the Euphrates River and Syrian border to include Husaybah, Karabilah, Sadah, Ubaydi, Al Qa'im, Haditha, Hit and Haqlania.
+Involved in combat operations on a daily basis, 1/7 personnel conducted mounted and dismounted urban patrols, cordon knocks, Main Supply Route (MSR) security, sweep operations and border security to clear the battalion's Area of Operation (AO) of enemy insurgents.

 In March 2006, 1/7 again deployed to Iraq and operated near the Iraqi-Syrian border, conducting dismounted urban patrols, weapons cache sweeping and vehicle checkpoints.
 The battalion returned in September 2006.

 1/7 returned to Western Al Anbar in August 2007.
 Assigned to AO Hīt, "Task Force 1/7" conducted thousands of combat patrols and weapon cache sweeps.
 TF 1/7 found over 22,000 pieces of ordnance during the deployment and captured over 200 suspected terrorists and criminals.
 TF 1/7 was partnered with two Iraqi infantry battalions and two police districts.
 The training and development of the Iraqi units was so successful that the city of Hit was the first city within the Al Anbar Province to be returned to Iraqi control.
-The Battalion returned to Twentynine Palms in March 2008.
+The battalion returned to Twentynine Palms in March 2008.

 In February 2009, 1/7 returned to the Al Anbar province.
 Assigned to Fallujah and Al-Karmah, it was tasked to maintain security in the area with close cooperation with Iraqi police, the Iraqi Army and Provincial Security Forces.
 Upon departing the region in August and September 2009, 1/7 turned over the AO to Iraqi control before returning to the United States.